emmett-framework/emmett/docs/dal.md

 | big-reference | `None` |

 Now, for the complete list of parameters accepted by `Field` class we encourage you to take a look at the [official DAL documentation](http://www.web2py.com/books/default/chapter/29/06/the-database-abstraction-layer#Field-constructor).

-> **Warning:**
-> When you define a default value, if it's evaluated on request, like the request timestamp in this example, you have to use a `lambda` function; otherwise the value will be always the same as it will be evaluated only on model definition.

 #### Validators